 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Decisions to develop and use technologies often put environmental and economic concerns in direct competition with one another.
 (Grades 6 - 8) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 - Gather and analyze data from a variety of print resources and investigations to account for local and world-wide water circulation and distribution patterns (Grade 6) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 - Describe where water goes after it is used in houses or buildings (Grade 6) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 Some familiarity with the hydrologic (water) cycle.